-David Graham, MD is back.
+David Graham, MD is back to talk about buffer assets.
 The FI Physician recently addressed the effect of asset location on making your money last.

 He has clearly done a lot of thinking and modeling on how to avoid running out of money in retirement.
 The easiest way is to have an extremely low withdrawal rate, but that could mean working additional years and shortening your retirement or making frugal choices you don’t want to (or necessarily need to) make.

 Today, Dr. Graham looks at a number of ways one can use “buffer assets” to mitigate the risk of a particularly bad stretch of returns near your retirement date, such as those we had to kick off this century.

 Stick around to the end; you will likely be surprised to see what might work best!

 Buffer Assets, Bucket Plans, and Sequence of Return Risk

 How effectively do various buffer assets protect portfolios against sequence of return risk?

 Buffer assets stand between cash and equities.
 During the distribution phase of retirement, buffer assets prevent selling equities at a loss to pay expenses.
 This is especially important just prior to and during retirement.

 “Reverse dollar cost averaging” (or Dollar Cost Ravaging) can have devastating and permanent effects on portfolio value.
 Sequence of return risk (SORR) describes this long-term effect of negative initial stock market returns on the portfolio.